Where to stay in Auckland

 City Centre & Viaduct Harbour

-Auckland’s downtown wraps around the Waitematā Harbour, and for a first visit it’s hard to beat.
-The Viaduct Harbour and Britomart precincts put you among the city’s best waterfront restaurants and bars, the ferry terminal for Waiheke and Devonport is on your doorstep, and the Sky Tower, Queen Street shopping and the Wynyard Quarter are all walkable.
-This is also the city’s transport hub, with the Britomart station linking trains, buses and the airport service.
-You’ll pay more to be here, but for a short stay the convenience is worth it.
+Auckland's downtown wraps around the Waitematā Harbour, and for a first visit it's hard to beat.
+The Viaduct Harbour and Britomart precincts put you among the city's best waterfront restaurants and bars, the ferry terminal for Waiheke and Devonport is on your doorstep, and the Sky Tower, Queen Street and the Wynyard Quarter are all walkable.
+This is also the city's transport hub, with Britomart station linking trains, buses and the airport service.

 Pros